~/wellseasoned.dev

 · 2 min read

 I have a new espresso grinder and the dosing cup is big enough that you can’t pour it into the portafilter without spilling.
-I have 3D printers and a simple solution is to print a 54mm dosing funnel that sits on top of the portafilter and catches everything.
+Pas de problem I’ll just fire up the 3D printers and print a dosing funnel when I have time after work (famous last words).

-So I added it to my to do list (Find a 3D print file for a 54mm dosing funnel compatible with Breville Barista Express.) and was planning to do it later on when I was at my computer.
-Except earlier in the day I had wired up an agent to my todolist that automatically looks at each task and tries to do the task and move it to review… or adding clarifications/suggestions and move it to human needed.
+So I added it to my to do list (Find a 3D print file for a 54mm dosing funnel compatible with Breville Barista Express.) and when on with my day.
+Except the night before, I had wired up an agent to my todolist that automatically looks at each task and tries to do the task and move it to review… or adding clarifications/suggestions and move it to human needed.

 2. Starker3’s Dosing Funnel (Printables) — Easy to print friction fit design, works with 54mm portafilters with 3 tabs